davidjaguilar104/code-quiz/pseudocode.md

 - deducted time by setting timeLeft -= 30;

 5. Build the question 2
-- generate a question dynamically after question one is answered and alert is clicked -
+- generate a question dynamically after question one is answered and alert is clicked -->

+Building questions is the same as the first one just change element names to number of current question